Germany's Romantic Road. A Journey Through Time

-Stretching from Wuerzburg at the northern end of Bavaria to Fuessen close to the Austrian border, and lying at the foot of the Alps, the Romantische Strasse was a 350 kilometer (218 mile) route situated in the US sector of a Germany which had been divided into four zones.
-And it quickly became a popular excursion for service personnel families who were stationed there, and their visitors.
+Stretching from Würzburg at the northern end of Bavaria to Füssen close to the Austrian border, and lying at the foot of the Alps, the 400 kilometer (249 mile) Romantische Straße was in the US sector of a Germany divided into four zones.
+It quickly became a popular excursion for service personnel families stationed there, and their visitors.

-Its 350 kilometers, (218 miles), are filled with picturesque landscapes, culture from art to food and wine, ancient castles, Baroque, Gothic, Rococo and Romanesque churches, cathedrals and architecture, as well as the picture book walled towns and villages many of which, with their medieval half timbered buildings and cobbled streets, are outwardly not much changed from the middle ages.
+Germany' oldest theme route, it is filled with picturesque landscapes, culture from art to food and wine, ancient castles, Baroque, Gothic, Rococo and Romanesque churches, cathedrals and architecture.
+As well as picture book walled towns and villages many of which, with their medieval half timbered buildings and cobbled streets, are outwardly not much changed from the middle ages.

-Outside of peak holiday times, which occasionally could be described as more frenzied than serene, it is an undeniably peaceful and calming escape from contemporary living and in many ways a journey back in time.
+Outside peak holiday times, which sometimes could be described as more frenzied than serene, it is a peaceful and calming escape from contemporary living.
+In many ways a journey back in time.

-From north to south the Romantic Road begins in the ancient city of Wuerzburg, which after being almost totally destroyed in 1945 has been restored to its former splendor, with renovation work still continuing on many of the outstanding and historic buildings such as the baroque style ‘Residence’ World Heritage Site.
-As the capital of the Franconian wine area it offers not only historical culture but also that of food and wine, with local and world renowned restaurants offering Franken cuisine and of course the best of the local wines.
+From north to south the Romantic Road begins in the ancient city of Würzburg, which after being almost totally destroyed in 1945 has been restored to its former splendor, with renovation work still continuing on many of the outstanding and historic buildings such as the baroque style "Residence" World Heritage Site.

-A treat that is hard to find outside the country because the Germans like to keep it all for themselves.
+A treat hard to find outside the country because the Germans like to keep it all for themselves.

-There are over twenty beautiful Southern German medieval towns and villages are along the Romantic Road, but for the majority of tourists a town that has been used as a background or inspiration for amongst other things Pinocchio, and other fantasy films, is at the top of their 'must see' list Rothenburg ob der Tauber.
+There are over twenty beautiful Southern German medieval towns and villages along the Romantic Road, but for the majority of tourists a town that has been used as a background or inspiration for among other things Pinocchio, and other fantasy films, is at the top of their "must see" list Rothenburg ob der Tauber.

 Each town along the Romantic Road has its own charm.

-Wieskirche, has a stunning oval Rococo church, with a wooden statue which "cried tears" in 1738.
-Since then it has been a center for pilgrimages, the "Pilgrimage Church of the Scourged Savior", and there are many claims of diseases miraculously cured.
+Wieskirche, has a stunning oval Rococo church, with a wooden statue that "cried tears" in 1738.
+As the "Pilgrimage Church of the Scourged Savior" it has been a center for pilgrimages since then, with many claims of pilgrim's diseases being miraculously cured.

-It lies in the region of Pfaffenwinkel, or Monks Corner, the name coming from the old Bavarian dialect for priests, "Pfaffe", which is known as the land of "Farmers, Artists and Monks" and is filled with churches.
+It lies in Pfaffenwinkel, or Monks Corner, the region's name coming from the old Bavarian dialect for priests, "Pfaffe", which is known as the land of "Farmers, Artists and Monks" and is filled with churches.

 Hohenschwangau and Neuschwanstein are surrounded by lakes and have two castles.
-Hohenschwangau was King Ludwig II of Bavaria’s family home in mid-19th century, while Neuschwanstein was built as an architectural fantasy to fulfill his dream, but nevertheless it was somewhere he hardly ever lived and was not completed by the time of his mysterious death.
+Hohenschwangau was King Ludwig II of Bavaria’s family home in the mid-19th century, while Neuschwanstein was built as an architectural fantasy to fulfill his dream, but was somewhere he hardly ever lived and wasn't completed by the time of his mysterious death.

-From Wuerzburg to Fuessen or from Fuessen to Wuerzburg, it is not important which direction one takes, the aptly named Romantic Road is not only a trip into the past it is a fascinating and welcoming blend of the cultural and natural worlds, and a spellbinding journey of discovery.
+From Würzburg to Füssen or from Füssen to Würzburg, the direction taken isn't important, aptly named Romantic Road is not only a trip into the past but also a fascinating and welcoming blend of the cultural, natural and even culinary worlds, as well as a spellbinding journey of discovery.

-Photograph of Rothenburg ob der Tauber’s Ploenlein, former market place, with on the left the Siebers-gate and on the right hand side the Kobolzeller-gate, photographer Berthold Werner - Wieskirche fresco by Johann Baptist Zimmermann (1680–1758) a Bavarian artist, public domaine, photographer Nuckelhamster - photograph Neuschwanstein Castle, photographer Cezary Piwowarski - all via de.Wikipedia
+Map Romantic Road by Fussen.de - Photograph Rothenburg ob der Tauber’s Ploenlein, former market place, with on the left the Siebers-gate and on the right hand side the Kobolzeller-gate, photographer Berthold Werner - Wieskirche fresco by Johann Baptist Zimmermann (1680–1758) a Bavarian artist, public domain, photographer Nuckelhamster - photograph Neuschwanstein Castle, photographer Cezary Piwowarski - all via de.Wikipedia